 How to Earn XP in CS2

-XP in CS2 is tied exclusively to official Valve matchmaking.
-Community servers, workshop maps (community-created custom maps), and private lobbies give zero XP.
+XP in CS2 only comes from official Valve matchmaking.
+Community servers, workshop maps, and private lobbies give zero XP.
 You earn XP by playing matches on official game modes, and the amount depends on the mode and your performance.

 There are two types of XP calculations: